Information on warfarin

 PGx Drug Labels

-Annotation of FDA Label for warfarin and CYP2C9, PROC, PROS1, VKORC1
+Annotation of FDA Label for warfarin and CYP2C9, VKORC1

 On FDA Biomarker List - see whole list on FDA website